Two dead, up to 100 hurt in massive pileup on foggy Texas highway

 A high-speed pileup of up to 150 vehicles on a fog-bound Texas interstate highway killed at least two people on Thursday and injured up to 100, a sheriff's spokesman said.

-The chain reaction of collisions shut down Interstate 10 about 15 miles west of Beaumont for several hours, said Deputy Rod Carroll of the Jefferson County Sheriff's Office.
+The chain reaction of collisions shut down Interstate 10 about 15 miles (25 km) west of Beaumont for several hours, said Deputy Rod Carroll of the Jefferson County Sheriff's Office.

 "We have 18-wheelers on top of cars, we have cars on top of cars.
 It's just catastrophic," he said, adding that rescuers were still looking for victims.